 This arrangement, which took about 15 minutes to make, is in a repurposed vinegar bottle.

 To make your own colored sand, obtain a bag of playground sand from any home improvement store, plus Rit dye in whatever colors you want (sold in supermarkets and online).
 The sand looks white but is actually pale gray, but that’s OK, because the resulting muted colors look fine with the plants.
 To color sand, pour the liquid dye into a pan no longer used for food, add sand to the level of the liquid, and bake until the liquid evaporates—300 degrees for an hour or so.
 Stir occasionally with a metal spatula or clean garden trowel.
 Let it cool outside, stirring every so often to expose moist sand and to break lumps.
 When cool, funnel the dry sand into glass jars and store the excess in ziplock bags labeled with whatever color or mix you used.

-It’s fun to experiment with layers of sand and hard to go wrong.
-I generally fill the container halfway with three different colors, turn it on its side and rotate it to make swirls, then add more soil to make sure stems will be concealed.
-Push a chopstick into the layers to make V’s along the inside of the glass.
-These next two bouquets are by attendees at one of my workshops.
+I usually fill the container halfway with three colors, then turn it on its side and rotate it to make swirls, then add more sand so stems will be concealed.
+Try pushing a stiff wire or chopstick into the layers, along the inside of the glass, to create drizzly Vs.